Kasowitz’s $179 Million Arbitration Win for “Bones” Stars and Producer Recognized as a Daily Journal 2019 Top Verdict

 The precedent-setting award, which includes $50 million in compensatory damages and over $128 million in punitive damages, is the largest arbitration award ever in a profit participation dispute and was one of the five largest verdicts statewide in 2019.
 The award was based on the arbitrator’s findings, after a 20-day arbitration hearing, that Fox not only breached its contracts with Kasowitz’s clients but also engaged in “self-dealing” and “fraudulent” and “deceit[ful]” conduct in licensing “Bones” for artificially low fees to its affiliates, including the streaming platform Hulu, thereby depriving Kasowitz’s clients of the tens of millions of dollars they were owed under the profit participation clauses of those contracts.

 “This case was a challenge because we were dealing with net-profits accounting, all the relevant documents were in the hands of our adversaries and unknown to us, and we aimed to prove fraudulent intent,” stated Kasowitz partner John Berlinski.

 “We presented our case by calling our opponent’s executives as witnesses.
 We’d deposed most of them, but it’s a unique challenge to rely on hostile witnesses, to get information from people who are trying to make the best case they can for their own company,” said Kasowitz partner Daniel A. Saunders.

-The Kasowitz team representing Ms. Deschanel, Mr. Boreanaz and Ms. Reichs was led by partners John V. Berlinski and Daniel A. Saunders and included associates Kimberly A. Meyer and Alexandra E. Siegel.
+The Kasowitz team representing Ms. Deschanel, Mr. Boreanaz and Ms. Reichs was led by partners John Berlinski and Daniel A. Saunders and included associate Kimberly A. Meyer.